BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 3.3 =
+Minor update with bugfix for incorrect entries in languages array for German language

 = 3.2 =
 Minor update with further CSS styling enhancements especially for the NABRE text plus small bugfix